What To Eat Before Anal Sex, According To A Sex Educator

 Enema bag

-Perhaps the best course of action is not to overdo anything.
-Reserving a douche or enema for when you have too much excrement is a good example.
-The same for the amount of time you spend doing it.
-Such as spending a few minutes and not several hours.
+Perhaps the best course of action is not to overdo anything, reserving a douche or enema for when you have too much excrement is a good example.
+The same goes for the time you spend doing it, such as a few minutes and not several hours.

 Again, it may take patience and practice to figure all this out.
 But it will be time well spent.
 Otherwise, you may risk injuring yourself or getting unnecessarily frustrated.